Installation

 rayrai is the supported visualizer for current RaiSim.
 There are two usage modes:

-• rayrai_tcp_viewer connects to applications that publish a raisim::World through raisim::RaisimServer.
+• The packaged rayrai_raisim_tcp_viewer connects to applications that publish a raisim::World through raisim::RaisimServer.

 • In-process rayrai examples create raisin::RayraiWindow directly for screenshots, RGB/depth rendering, PBR assets, HDR lighting, and offscreen workflows.